mishanphiri/portfolio/Doc.md

 ![\nu](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5Cnu "\nu").
 The figure above shows the plot of the test error and the range of
 ![\nu](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5Cnu "\nu").
-The out of sample error is minimised at
+The out-of-sample error is minimised at
 ![\nu = 0.026](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5Cnu%20%3D%200.026 "\nu = 0.026"),
 past this value, the network is overly complex and begins returning gibberish.
 A regularization parameter close to 0, such as this case